An ectopic pregnancy is a pregnancy that grows outside of the womb.

 Ectopic pregnancies affect 1 in every 80 pregnancies in Ireland.

-It usually happens in the fallopian tube - the tube that normally carries the egg from the ovary to the womb.
+An ectopic pregnancy usually happens in the fallopian tube.
+This is the tube that normally carries the egg from the ovary to the womb.
 After making a diagnosis, your doctor will talk to you about the best treatment for you.

-This article concentrates on ectopic pregnancies that happen in the fallopian tube.
+This guide is mainly about ectopic pregnancies that happen in the fallopian tube.
 These are the most common type of ectopic pregnancy in Ireland.

 Before you become pregnant, the ovary releases an egg.
 This egg travels down your fallopian tube towards the womb.
 It meets the sperm in the fallopian tube.
 This is where fertilisation happens.

 The fertilised egg then moves down the fallopian tube to the womb.
-In a regular pregnancy the egg will implant in the womb, where the pregnancy will grow.
+In a regular pregnancy the egg will implant in the womb, where the baby will grow.

 How an ectopic pregnancy develops